jgpws/jgd-spring-awakening/README.md

 ## How to install this theme collection:

-1. Download the file from the [Downloads](https://github.com/jgpws/jgd-spring-awakening/blob/master/downloads/) directory
+1. Download the latest file from the [Downloads](https://github.com/jgpws/jgd-spring-awakening/blob/master/downloads/) directory
 2. Open a Terminal application
 3. Navigate to your Downloads folder in the terminal (usually titled Downloads).
 Type `cd Downloads`
 4. Type `ls` and look for **JGD-SpringAwakening-month-day-year.tar.gz** (newer versions are all lowercased letters), where month, day and year represent when the file was last updated